Nesvilab/PTM-Shepherd/README.md

 **Overview**

-Open searching has proven to be an effective strategy for identifying both known and unknown modifications in shotgun proteomics experiments.
-Rather than being limited to a small set of user-specified modifications, open searches identify peptides with any mass shift that may correspond to a single modification or a combination of several modifications.
-Here we present PTM-Shepherd, a bioinformatics tool that automates characterization of PTM profiles detected in open searches based on attributes such as amino acid localization, fragmentation spectra similarity, retention time shifts, and relative modification rates.
+PTM-Shepherd is a bioinformatics tool that automates characterization of PTM profiles detected in open searches based on attributes such as amino acid localization, fragmentation spectra similarity, retention time shifts, and relative modification rates.
 PTM-Shepherd can also perform multi-experiment comparisons for studying changes in modification profiles, e.g. in data generated in different laboratories or under different conditions.

-It can be run either as a standalone JAR or as part of the [FragPipe suite of tools](http://fragpipe.nesvilab.org/).

 **Workflow**